paulgavrikov/visualkeras/README.md

 visualkeras.layered_view(model, to_file='output.png').show() # write and show
 ```

-To help unerstand some of the most important parameters we are going to use a VGG16 CNN architecture (see [example.py](examples/example.py)).
+To help understand some of the most important parameters we are going to use a VGG16 CNN architecture (see [example.py](examples/example.py)).

 ###### Default
 ```python